Cream of Wheat to review use of chef mascot on packaging

 B&G Foods, Cream of Wheat’s parent company, said in a statement Wednesday night that it had initiated a review of its packaging, which features the image of a black chef.

-The mascot is widely believed to be based on Chicago chef Frank L. White, but scholars say that image replaced the brand’s original black mascot, a racist caricature called Rastus.
+The mascot is widely believed to be based on Chicago chef Frank L. White.
+Scholars say the image replaced the brand’s original black mascot, a racist caricature called Rastus, and some argue the subtext behind the imagery of the original mascot remains.

 B&G Foods’ announcement came after Quaker Oats said earlier Wednesday that it would retire the Aunt Jemima brand, saying it recognized the mascot’s origins were based on a racial stereotype.